amrhassan/nakacli/README.md

 Makes JSON output properly-indented for easier human readability.

 ### More ###
-Check `nakacli help` for a full list of all the supported commands, their options, flags and arguments.
+Check `nakacli help` for a full list of all the supported commands, and `nakacli COMMAND --help` for their options, flags and arguments.